bhackenson/520_project/README.md

 > 4. `pip install -r requirements.txt`
 > 5. `python app.py`

-Alternatively, Docker images of the client and server can be built by navigating to the `docker-support` branch and running `docker compose up -d`.
+Alternatively, Docker images of the client and server can be built by running `docker compose up -d`.
 The command will build the images and open a container for the client at port `3000` and for the server at port `5000`.
 To close the containers, run `docker compose down`.

 <!-- ## Configuration (?) -->